svilen-grigorov/phoenix-letter/README.md

   --fifo                Flag that indicates you want to interact with a FIFO queue.
   --group-id MESSAGE_GROUP_ID
                         Value for the MessageGroupId (used in FIFO queues).
 Required if '--fifo' argument is passed.
 Default: NULL.
+  --message-attributes-values KEY=VALUE%VALUE_TYPE
+                        A set of key-value pairs with added type to be set on the processed message.
 ```

 * `--src`: Source Queue Name